noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 **Transferable**
 Determines if items are able to be traded, or are bound to their owners (i.e. non-tradable).
 * **Permanent**: Item is always able to be traded with others.
-This setting is not changable once committed to a token.
+This setting is not changeable once committed to a token.
 * **Bound**: Item is always bound to the owner of the item.
-* **Temporary**: Item is currently tradable, but creator can make it non-tradable at a future date.
+* **Temporary**: Item is currently tradable, but the creator can make it non-tradable at a future date.

 **transferFeeSettings: value**

 Value of the transfer fee.
 If using ENJ, multiply the value by 10^18 to include 18 decimals.
-When you first set a transfer fee, that setting become the maximum fee you can charge.
+When you first set a transfer fee, that setting becomes the maximum fee you can charge.
 However, you can lower a transfer fee at any time, at which point, you can then raise it back to the amount you initially set.

 ### Blockchain Data: Permanent